Seeking Alpha vs Zacks

 Beside the analyst’s score, each stock is also given a letter grade for valuation, growth, profitability, and momentum.
 These ratings provide investors with a very easy way to get stock ideas.

 Seeking Alpha has also done extremely well compared to the S&P 500 since 2010.
-Seeking Alpha’s “Very Bullish” rated stocks based on Quant Performance, have returned an average of 28% per year.
+Seeking Alpha’s “Strong Buy” rated stocks based on Quant Performance, are crushing the market as you can see bellow.

 Their quantitative analysis is slightly more successful compared to the market than Zacks.